microsoft/Olive/docs/source/how-to/configure-workflows/pass/convert-onnx.md

 ## Inputs/Outputs DataType Conversion

 In certain environments, such as Onnxruntime WebGPU, Float32 logits are preferred.
-The `OnnxIODataTypeConverte` pass enables conversion of model inputs and outputs to a specified data type.
+The `OnnxIODataTypeConverter` pass enables conversion of model inputs and outputs to a specified data type.
 This is particularly useful for converting between data types such as Float16 and Float32, or any other supported ONNX data types.

 ### Example Configuration